Eb2 ~ D6 (3 octaves, 5 notes and 1 semitone)

 V debuted as a member of the vocal line of BTS in 2013.
 Although not the main vocalist, the distribution of lines was even enough that he sang relatively often regardless of him being a lead vocalist or not.
 In most cases, idol groups favor vocalists with higher voices because most idol songs are written within quite high ranges, for males and females.
 Thus it is more common to see a main or lead vocalist of a group be a tenor or a soprano.
-In BTS’ case, V’s voice stands out because he is the only baritone singing with other three tenors in the group, although every rapper in BTS is also a baritone.
-His voice is thick in tone and slightly lower range, but still remaining relatively light in weight and sounding more like a lyric baritone than anything else.
-Although mostly written for a lower tenor range, BTS’ music is written within a relatively low enough range where V is able to sing alongside the tenors without too much stress on his vocal cords.
+In BTS’ case, V’s voice stands out because he is the only low tenor singing with other three tenors in the group, with every rapper in BTS is a baritone.
+His voice is thick in tone and slightly lower range, but still remaining relatively light in weight and sounding more like a lyric baritone than anything else at first but with further inspection, the actual tessitura of his voice seems to lie slightly above a lyric baritone and below a lyric tenor.
+Most likely we can assume he is a low tenor, dramatic or spinto, which won’t be clear unless we’re able to hear his voice develop more technically.
+Although mostly written for a lower tenor range, BTS’ music is written within a relatively low enough range where V is able to sing alongside the lyric tenors without too much stress on his vocal cords.

 His mixed voice is relatively well developed in terms of mixing and has enough support for him to be able to sing above his first passaggio, B3, without tensing up his throat too much.
 The range from C4 to D4 can be sung with some support as he’s able to remain relaxed and not sing only from his throat.
 This can be heard in “바람인가요“, “듣는편지” and “안아줘.”
 As he ascends above D4, he tends to use a very light mixed voice which is mostly head dominant, which allows him to push his voice with less tension than if he were to use a heavier and louder chest-dominant mixed voice.
 Nonetheless, the lack of support above D4 causes him to sound shallow and thin the higher he sings, as his voice becomes too light and oftentimes he can sound somewhat flat when singing above his comfort range.
 He tends to sing with a soft approach, but tension is still present in his throat as he’s unable to connect his breath support to his vocal cords in order to maintain his throat opened.
 This can be heard in the D4’s in “Something“, Eb4’s in “눈, 코, 입“, E4’s in “If I Ain’t Got You“, “Someone Like You“, F4’s in “I NEED U“, “If You“, “Butterfly“, F#4’s in “Let Me Know“, “Love is not Over“, G4’s in “Bang Bang Bang“, “안아줘” “눈, 코, 입“, “이사” and G#4’s in “잡아줘.”